Union of the Centre (2002): Background

-In the 2001 Italian general election the Christian Democratic Centre (CCD), led by Pier Ferdinando Casini, and the United Christian Democrats (CDU), a 1995 split from the Italian People's Party (PPI) led by Rocco Buttiglione were part of the winning centre-right House of Freedoms coalition, but their joint list won a mere 3.2% of the vote (−2.6pp from 1996).
+In the 2001 Italian general election, the Christian Democratic Centre (CCD), led by Pier Ferdinando Casini, and the United Christian Democrats (CDU), a 1995 split from the Italian People's Party (PPI) led by Rocco Buttiglione were part of the winning centre-right House of Freedoms coalition, but their joint list (informally known as White Flower) won a mere 3.2% of the vote (−2.6pp from 1996).
 In the event, the two parties suffered the competition of European Democracy (DE), led by Sergio D'Antoni and formed largely by further splinters from the PPI, which obtained 2.4% of the vote.

 After the election, Casini was elected President of the Chamber of Deputies and was replaced by Marco Follini as secretary of the CCD.
 Soon after, Silvio Berlusconi appointed Carlo Giovanardi (CCD) and Buttiglione (CDU) as ministers in his second government.

 A few months later, the CCD and the CDU jointly scored 19.7% of the vote in a regional election (+0.7pp from the previous regional election) in Sicily, which was a stronghold for both parties, and Salvatore Cuffaro (CDU) was elected President of Sicily with a landslide 59.1% of the vote.
 DE won 4.5% of the vote and D'Antoni was elected to the Sicilian Regional Assembly.

 Foundation and early years

-On 6 December 2002 the CCD, the CDU and DE were merged into the "Union of Christian and Centre Democrats" (UDC).
+On 6 December 2002, the CCD, the CDU and DE were merged into the "Union of Christian and Centre Democrats" (UDC).
 During the party's first congress, Follini was elected secretary, D'Antoni deputy secretary and Buttiglione president.

-At the 2004 European Parliament election the UDC won 5.9% of the vote and five MEPs.
-Consequently, the party successfully lobbied for Follini's appointment as Deputy Prime Minister in Berlusconi's government with the goal of strengthening and balancing the coalition, while diminishing the influence of Lega Nord.
+At the 2004 European Parliament election, the UDC won 5.9% of the vote and five MEPs.
+Consequently, the party successfully lobbied for Follini's appointment as Deputy Prime Minister in Berlusconi's government with the goal of strengthening and balancing the coalition, while diminishing the influence of the Northern League.

-At the 2005 regional elections the UDC and the House of Freedoms faced a severe defeat by winning only 2 regions out of 14.
+At the 2005 regional elections, the UDC and the House of Freedoms faced a severe defeat by winning only two regions out of 14.
 Follini asked Berlusconi to resign and form a new government.
 In the new executive, Buttiglione became minister of Culture, while Follini stepped down from his previous post to concentrate on the party.
 On 15 October 2005 Follini suddenly resigned from his position as party secretary and was replaced on 27 October by Lorenzo Cesa, an ally of Casini.

 The party took part to the 2006 general election with a new logo, characterised by the inclusion of the name of Casini, who also headed party electoral lists in most constituencies.
 Despite the defeat of the House of Freedoms, the UDC improved its electoral performance by gaining 6.8% of the vote.
-In the following Sicilian regional election Cuffaro was re-elected President, but the UDC's share of the vote was reduced to 13.0%, due to two factors: the presence of president's list named after Cuffaro (which obtained 5.7% and elected mostly UdC members) and the strong showing of the MpA (12.5%).
+In the following Sicilian regional election Cuffaro was re-elected President, but the UDC's share of the vote was reduced to 13.0%, due to two factors: the presence of president's list named after Cuffaro (which obtained 5.7% and elected mostly UdC members) and the strong showing of the Movement for Autonomy (MpA) (12.5%).